Beijing, China

 The Beihai Park, imperial garden in Beijing.
 December 2007.
 Image by storyvillegirl available under a Creative Commons License

 Beihai Park is a famous spot in Beijing, located just north west of the Forbidden City.
 Beihai means ‘northern lake’; the central and southern lakes of the Imperial complex now form part of the government district Zhongnanhai which is closed to tourists.
 Another name is ‘Winter Palace’ which contrasts it with the ‘Summer Palace’ that is four miles to the west.
-Following traditional Imperial layout Beihai Park is dominated by a large Lake on which is Jade Island.
+Following traditional layout Beihai Park is dominated by a large Lake on which is Jade Island.

 Thepark was created as an Imperial garden in 1197 but not much developed before the Yuan dynasty made Beijing their Imperial capital.
 Kublai Khan built the man-made island and a palace (131 feet [131 feet] x 66 feet [66 feet]) on top of it.
 The palace was much admired by Marco Polo.
-There are many sculptures, shrubs and pavilions in the Park.
+There are many sculptures, shrubs and pavilions in the park.
 Here also is the wall ( zhào bì) known as the Nine Dragon Screen made of glazed tiles (there is a similar one in the Forbidden City ).
 It has two ancient pine trees, one was made a lsquo;marquis’ by Emperor Qianlong for offering him welcome shade.
 The park was once full of the pavilions of the Imperial princes.
-The Round Town (or Fort) lies to the south and used to be an island, it houses a very large jar made of dark jade much prized by Emperor Qianlong.
+The Round Town (or Fort) lies to the south and used to be an island, it houses a very large jar made of dark jade that was much prized by Emperor Qianlong.
 The Lake was re-dug in 1951 and the large white marble bridge at the south built in 1956 when it became a public park.

 On the island is the White Dagoba originally built in 1651 to honor the visit of a Dalai Lama; it was later rebuilt in 1741.
 For many years it was the highest point in Beijing and used as a lookout.
 It is a solid structure with no apparent entrance, it may contain Buddhist scriptures and sacred objects.